BW-TT34-Anywhere-Fitness/Java-Backend/README-jw.md

 #### Supports:

-1.student add oneself to a course at this endpoint:
+1. student add oneself to a course at this endpoint:

 POST

-2.student remove oneself to a course at this endpoint:
+2. student remove oneself to a course at this endpoint:

 DELETE